DanielKlier/angular-list-item-customization/README.md

-# AngularListItemCustomization
+# Customizing Lists With Angular Template References

+This project contains the example code for my [blog post](https://blog.mimacom.com/angular-list-item-customization-using-template-references/) on customizing list item rendering using _Angular template references_.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.5.
+It was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.5.

+You can check the commit history to see the steps from the starting point to the final state describe in the blog post.

 ## Development server